Guidelines and Procedures for Dealing with Allegations of Research Misconduct

-The specific procedures for Clark University adapted from the AAU framework are as follows:
+The specific procedures for Clark University adapted from the Association of American Universities (AAU) framework are as follows:

-Allegations should be taken to either of these two persons:
+Allegations should be taken to the Dean of Research and Graduate Studies (DoRGS).

 Outcomes and Dispositions of Cases should be determined in accord with procedures and carried out by properly designated bodies within the University.
 Relevant sections of the Faculty Handbook, student Code of Conduct, and other governing University policy documents should be applied as they are now written for equally grave situations, including rights and procedures for appeal.
-Thus, for faculty subjects, if any personnel actions are envisioned, the Committee on Personnel would become involved at this point; for students, the proceedings would go to the University Judicial Board or appropriate dean.
+Thus, for faculty subjects, if any personnel actions are envisioned, the Committee on Personnel would become involved; for students, the proceedings would go to the College Board of Graduate Board.